adamsilver/fdpb/07-a-filter-form.md

 Of course, this translates well on large screens: a small increase to font-size perhaps coupled with more whitespace usually works well.
 When it comes to filters, though, it's not quite so straightforward.
 This is because the results themselves are only slightly more important than the ability to actually filter them.
 What I'm trying to say is that they both need to be prominent within the viewport.

 On big screens this is straightforward.
 Due to the available space, we can simply position the filter to the side of the results laid out in plain site.
 On small screens, this just isn't possible.
-In this case, we might simply hide the filters behind a collapsible panel above the results themselves.
+We could hide the filters behind a collapsible panel above the results themselves.
 This way the filters are still discoverable without taking up too much room.

 ![Stacked](.)

 The problem that users face is that when they expand the filter and select various filters, users can struggle in two ways.
 First, if using AJAX, it's not immediately obvious that results have been loaded.
 You can't just move focus to the results because the user may not be finished making their selection.
-Second, without using AJAX, users may not realise they need to submit (as mentioned earlier).
+Second, without using AJAX, users may not realise they need to submit.

 David House, a designer who used to work for Gumtree, explained that some users didn't realise they had to submit their choice.
 Here's what he had to say:

 > Filters were being selected, but not submitted.
 We got a lot of feedback that said the filters were broken.
 We tried moving the apply button to the top (and the bottom) along with making it sticky, loads of things that didn't really make a difference.

 David told me that they reluctantly ended up using an adaptive approach so that on mobile, clicking the filter menu button, sends users down a guided flow that users understood.
-On desktop, users had an ever-present filter on the side.
+But, on desktop, users got an ever-present filter on the side.

 ![Gumtree mobile view](.)

-I know what you're thinking though: in chatper 6, ‘An inbox’ I lambasted the use of adaptive design due to the many associated pitfalls.
-But considering the breadth of the problems users faced along with the importance of the feature itself, its the pragmatic way to go.
+I know what you're thinking though: in chapter 6, ‘An inbox’ I lambasted the use of adaptive design due to the many associated pitfalls.
+But considering the breadth of the problems users faced along with the importance of the feature itself, it's the pragmatic way to go.

 Of course, I don't advise you start with this approach.
 David wouldn't either.
 It's also worth noting that Gumtree is full of adverts which cognitvely speaking, doesn't help matters.
 Perhaps with careful design, a responsive solution can work.
 Once again, user research will guide you in the right direction.

 ## Summary

 This chapter looked at some of the important details that are often missed when design a responsive filter component.
-We looked at how design can shape users so much so that on occasion we may need to consider breaking convention.
-And we also looked at ways to design an adaptive filter menu given that a responsive solution may not cut the mustard.
+We looked at how design can shape users&mdash;so much so&mdash;that occasionally we may have to break convention and best practice.

+We also looked at ways to design an adaptive filter menu given that a responsive solution may not cut the mustard.
 We also noted that the only way to be sure of any of this is by testing with a diverse set of users.

 ### Things to avoid